giridhar196/smile-maker/rfp.md

 - Product based application which can maintain self.
 - Ready to use public apis with less cost.
-- Make sure to develop othe features if extension required.
+- Make sure to develop other features if extension required.
-- Must complete with in 45 working days and 5 working days for acceptance testing and 3 days for prod release and fixes.
+- Must complete within 45 working days and 5 working days for acceptance testing and 3 days for prod release and fixes.
 - Max of 2 developers.

 ## Performance Metrics

 - Responsive application in all kinds or devices.
-- Eg: Android devices all screen sizes, IOS devices, and Desktop and laptos screens.
+- Eg: Android devices all screen sizes, IOS devices, and Desktop and laptops screens.
 - Page load max weight time for home screen is 5 seconds - 10 seconds
 - Home page load weight is less than 100kb.